mytechnotalent/embassy-pico-neo-button/README.md

 The main async loop repeatedly calls `ws2812::run_cycle`, which handles button state and LED updates.
 Hardware setup is abstracted in `config.rs` for clarity and reusability.

 ## License
-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+This project is licensed under the Apache License.
+See [LICENSE](https://www.apache.org/licenses/LICENSE-2.0) for details.

 ## Acknowledgments
 - [Pico](https://www.raspberrypi.com/documentation/microcontrollers/pico-series.html)